kim-yura/Scrap-Swap/projectnotes.md

 * Modified allergen box in ScrapsPost and ScrapsEdit to be more explicit about search function
 * Heroku: Daily Deploy

+# 02/19:
+* Scrap: Update DB model and seed to include color field

 * Comments: Editing the same comment more than once on one refresh doesn't auto-fill the form
 * User: Editing profile in one page render doesn't autopopulate bio field correctly